 Yes, there is a recipe.
 But I won’t bother with the how-to-cook oatmeal part.
 Different kinds of oatmeal (rolled, instant, regular) require different amounts of liquid and cooking time so you’ll have to follow package directions for cooking the oats.

-- 1 c. of cooked oatmeal (adding a pinch of salt during or even after cooking adds depth to the sweetness of the rest of the ingredients)
+- 1 cup cooked oatmeal (adding a pinch of salt during or even after cooking adds depth to the sweetness of the rest of the ingredients)

-- 2 tbsps. of applesauce (homemade or store bought)
+- 2 tablespoons applesauce homemade or store bought